canberragpn/canberragpn.github.io/_posts/2018-04-16-Announcing_the_May_12_2018_event.md

 ---
 layout: post
-title: Announcing the March 2018 Canberra Girls' Programming Network Workshop
+title: Announcing the May 2018 Canberra Girls' Programming Network Workshop
 ---

 The Canberra Girls’ Programming Network is a community for female students to learn about computer programming and technology through hands-on workshops.
 It gives girls exposure to female role models across academia, government and industry.